-• establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation arc21 regularly engage with its constituent councils to present progress reports and invite continuous feedback.
-Arc21 provides copies of the monthly Joint Committee reports and Members' Summary to Chief Executives and Members of the constituent councils.
-Several councils take these reports to their own committees for consideration.
-Arc21 meet monthly with senior officers and Members of the constituent councils.
-In addition, meetings with councils' Chief Executives are held quarterly and as and when required.
+• establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation arc21 regularly engage with its constituent councils to present progress reports and invite continuous feedback. arc21 provides copies of the monthly Joint Committee reports and Members' Summary to Chief Executives and Members of the constituent councils.
+Several councils take these reports to their own committees for consideration. arc21 meet monthly with senior officers and Members of the constituent councils.
+In addition, meetings with councils' Chief Executives and Directors are held as and when required.